Beulah (land)

-Beulah is a land referred to in the Biblical Book of Isaiah.
-It is the land of the Jewish people, the Israelites, to which they must return: an earthly paradise.
+Beulah (בְּעוּלָ֑ה) means "married" and is applied to the land the Israelites will obtain.

 The land of Beulah is referred to in various hymns and other works.

 Bible

-The only known ancient reference to a land called Beulah is in the book of Isaiah, 62:4.
-In Biblical Hebrew Beulah means "married", and is applied to the land that the people of Israel will marry:
+The only known ancient reference to a land called Beulah is in Isaiah 62:4.
+In Biblical Hebrew, Beulah means "married", and is applied to the land that the people of Israel will marry: